zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 **Known issue:** There is a known issue with node.js v8.16.1 and Zowe desktop encoding.
 See [https://github.com/ibmruntimes/node/issues/142](https://github.com/ibmruntimes/node/issues/142) for details.

-**Workaround:** Use node.js v8.16.2 which is available at [https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos).
-Download the `pax.Z` file under **IBM SDK for Node.js - z/OS, V8 - (v8.16.2 - November 2019 Build)**.
-Note that node.js v12 is not yet supported on Zowe.
+**Workaround:** Use node.js v8.16.2 or later which is available at [https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos).
+Download the `pax.Z` file.

 ## Hardware and software requirements